ciatph/firebase-users-admin/README.md

    - `FIREBASE_PRIVATE_KEY`
       - The `private_key` entry from the service account JSON file
       - Take note to make sure that the value starts and ends with a double-quote
+   - `ALLOWED_ORIGINS`
+      - IP/domain origins in comma-separated values that are allowed to access the API

 ### client